Fox Renderfarm vs Super Renders Farm: A 2026 Side-by-Side Comparison

 | Supported renderers | Arnold, V-Ray, Redshift, RenderMan, Octane, Corona (+ Nuke/Katana pipeline) | V-Ray, Corona, Arnold, Redshift, Octane, Cycles |

-| Published certifications | ISO27001, TPN-Accredited Vendor | Not currently published |
+| Published certifications | ISO 27001, TPN-Accredited Vendor | Not currently published |

-| Industry partnerships | Chaos Group (V-Ray), Blender Development Fund contributor | Chaos Group (V-Ray), Maxon (C4D / Redshift / Red Giant), AXYZ design (Anima) |
+| Industry partnerships | Chaos Group (V-Ray), Blender Development Fund (Corporate Bronze Member) | Chaos Group (V-Ray), Maxon (C4D / Redshift / Red Giant), AXYZ design (Anima) |

 | Support channels | WhatsApp, email, live chat, Telegram (15-min target) | Live chat + email (proactive operator monitoring during active jobs) |